top of page

 • Laws vary greatly across countries.
 In some destinations, both parents can be recognized on the birth certificate from the start, while in others, only one parent may be listed initially and the second must secure rights through adoption or court proceedings in your home country.
 I’ll help you understand what recognition looks like in each destination, what steps you’ll need to take upon returning home, and connect you with trusted lawyers who specialize in international surrogacy and LGBTQ+ family law.

-• Depending on the destination, families typically spend anywhere from $50,000 to $250,000.
-Lower-cost programs are often found in countries with lower surrogate compensations, fewer legal protections or more limited medical infrastructure, while higher-cost destinations (like the U.S.) include extensive legal safeguards, insurance, and higher surrogate compensation.
+• Depending on the destination, all intended parents or families typically spend anywhere from $40,000 to $250,000.
+Lower-cost programs are often found in countries with lower surrogate compensations, fewer legal protections or more limited medical infrastructure, while higher-cost destinations include extensive legal safeguards, insurance, and higher surrogate compensation.
 Your total will depend on the country, clinic, and agency you choose.

 I’ll help you compare options, understand what’s included, and avoid unnecessary or hidden expenses.